Market Street Bridge (Ohio River): History

-In 1922, The Market Street Bridge experienced a major cable failure after damaged caused by heavy freight cars crossing the bridge.
+In 1922, the Market Street Bridge experienced a major cable failure after damage caused by heavy freight cars crossing the bridge.
 The West Penn Traction Company called upon the services of Dr. David B. Steinman, a structural engineer and major bridge developer from New York City.
 Steinman was a renowned American Bridge Company developer and was most famous for the Mackinac Bridge in Michigan.
 After meeting with the original designer E.K.
 Morse in Pittsburgh, Steinman arrived in Steubenville and began climbing the towers of the bridge to get a better look at the broken cables.
 Misunderstanding his intentions, observers panicked for fear that Steinman was suicidal.
 He designed improvements including the incorporation of the open deck design for the Market Street Bridge.

 The repairs which began in the same year as the failure increased the carrying capacity and weight limit of the bridge.
 Steinman may have fully repaired the bridge, but paid the price in his career after being kicked out of the American Institute of Consulting Engineers.
 Steinman had upset Morse after finding his original design to be flawed and unsafe.
 However, Steinman did further work on the bridge in the 1940s, putting new braces on the towers, new stiffening trusses, and replacing the wood-based roadway.

 In 1928, the Fort Steuben Bridge (another suspension bridge), also known as the Stanton Bridge, was constructed less than 1 mi away from the Market Street Bridge.
 The Fort Steuben Bridge connected Ohio State Route 7 in Steubenville and U.S. Route 22 (US 22) in Weirton, West Virginia.
 Due to a bad inspection in 2007, the Ohio Department of Transportation decided to condemn the bridge.
 Even though many thought the bridge should have been saved due to its historical significance, It was demolished in 2012.

 In 1941, after three years of negotiations, the Market Street Bridge was purchased by the State of West Virginia for $1.3 million.
 The purchase was ironic due to the opposition from those in Wheeling, West Virginia who thought the Market Street Bridge threatened the industry and the trade taking place between Wheeling and areas to the southwest.
 Upon this purchase, different repairs occurred to the towers of the bridge.

 In the early 1940s, the streetcar industry began to decline due to the advancements in vehicular technology and a complete replacement of the bridge deck to make it more adequate for vehicular traffic took place.
 In fact, many streetcar companies found it more profitable to become electrical supply companies.
 With these repairs, the state of West Virginia initiated tolls to pay for $400,000 in repairs.
 Five tickets to cross the bridge could be purchased for 40 cents.
 The tolls were removed ahead of time in 1953 when the bridge repair expenses were satisfied.